ewpratten/ewpratten.com/content/blog/2020-12-31-Year-wrapup.md

 date:   2020-12-31
 written: 2020-12-09
 tags: writeup review projects
+extra:
     excerpt: >-
         2020 has been my most productive year so far in terms of software development.
 This post looks back at the year
 redirect_from:
  - /post/g494l5j3/
  - /g494l5j3/